michbx/p2pFiat/README.md

 Users looking for fiat stability, will probably peg for a small value, so most probably the number of counterparties can be smaller.
 So instead of trustverymany, one may be ok with trustmany.

 For simplicity, we will use here the example of 3 oracles - the oracle outcome can then be structured as a 2 of 3 key.
 Scaling to larger numbers of oracles is likely relatively trivial.
-A team of researcher has already described this as VweTS in the [Paper 2022/499 - Practical Decentralized Oracle Contracts](https://eprint.iacr.org/2022/499).
+A team of researcher has already described this as verifiable witness encryption based on threshold signatures (VweTS) in the [Paper 2022/499 - Practical Decentralized Oracle Contracts](https://eprint.iacr.org/2022/499).

 Multiple approaches can be used - one possible approach may be that people who exchange satoshis for fiat stability (typically in the background of the app) - also serve themselves as oracle.